-Net sales for the three months ended December 31, 2022 March 31, 2023 and 2021 2022 were \$8,804,109 \$9,809,616 and \$7,458,050, \$8,620,049, respectively, an 18.0% a 13.8% increase.
-Net sales for the six nine months ended December 31, 2022 March 31, 2023 and 2021 2022 were \$17,439,904 \$27,249,520 and \$15,003,482, \$23,623,531, respectively, a 16.2% 15.3% increase.
-In general, sales fluctuations within product categories will may occur during a comparable fiscal period periods as the direct result of product mix, directly influenced by the duration of specific programs and the contractual terms of those firm orders placed for product and services under those programs including contract value, scope of work, and duration.
-Deliverables within firm contracts are often subject to contract delivery schedules which also contributes to schedules.
-Overall, for the three and nine months ended March 31, 2023, sales fluctuations between comparable periods.
-Internal and external constraints, at times, impact our ability to ship.
-In general, the Company continues to experience long lead times and supply chain delays which have increased as a direct impact on result of an overall higher sales backlog generated from strong new order bookings over the timing of shipments for certain programs and may result in sales fluctuations recorded between periods, last several years.
+Net sales for the three months ended March 31, 2023 September 30, 2023 and 2022 were \$9,809,616 comparable, totaling \$8,568,214 and \$8,620,049, respectively, \$8,635,795, respectively.
+Sales were higher in the prior reported period on several build to print contracts which had no sales in the current period due to contract completion.
+These decreases were offset, in part, by an increase in sales supporting a 13.8% increase.
+Net sales large follow-on order for power distribution panels originally designed by the nine months ended March 31, 2023 and 2022 were \$27,249,520 and \$23,623,531, respectively, a 15.3% increase.
+In general, sales fluctuations may occur during comparable fiscal periods as the direct result of product mix, directly influenced by the specific contractual terms of those firm orders placed including contract value, scope of work, and contract delivery schedules.
+Overall, for the three and nine months ended March 31, 2023, sales increased as a direct result of an overall higher sales backlog generated from strong new order bookings over the last several years.

-For the three months ended December 31, 2022 March 31, 2023, sales increased primarily due to an increase in shipments on specific three build to print contracts which had no or fewer sales in the comparable period last year.
+For the three months ended March 31, 2023, sales increased primarily due to an increase in shipments on three build to print contracts which had no or fewer sales in the comparable period last year.
 One of these contracts is a new shorter-duration program in which shipments commenced in the current quarter.
 Another contract is a large longer-duration build to print contract in which the company designed a magnetics component for the order, all of which is now in the early phases of production.
 In addition, sales increased in the current quarter on a large contract for a power supply previously designed by the Company which had no comparable sales in the prior period.
 These increases were offset, in part, by decreases in sales, between the comparable periods, related to contracts which had reached contract completion, timing of contractual delivery schedules or, to a lesser degree, orders impeded by longer material lead times.

 Sales increased in the nine months ended March 31, 2023, primarily due to an increase in shipments on contracts related to a family of power distribution transformers for a single customer when compared to sales recognized in the prior year.
-In addition, sales increased in the current quarter on several new and repeat contracts which had no comparable sales in the same period last year.
-These increases were offset, in part, by a decrease in sales on several power supply programs, two of which had no sales in the current year when compared to the same period last year and the other which had lower sales in the current period, a result of ongoing supply chain material delays and long component lead times.
-Sales increased in the six months ended December 31, 2022, primarily due to an increase in shipments on specific contracts related to a family of power distribution transformers for a single customer when compared to sales recognized in the prior year.
-In addition, sales increased in the current quarter on multiple new and repeat build to print contracts which had no or significantly fewer comparable sales in the same period last year.
-One such In addition, sales increased in the current year from a large contract was for a new engineering and production program. power supply previously designed by the Company which had no comparable sales in the prior period.
-These increases were offset, in part, by a decrease decreases in sales, on between the comparable periods, related to several power supply programs, two of which had no or minimal sales in the current year when compared to the same period last year and the other which had lower sales in the current period, a result of ongoing supply chain material delays and long component lead times.
-Sales in the six month period also declined on a large magnetic engineering and production contract and several build to print contracts due to contract completion, timing of orders contractual delivery schedules and customer delivery dates, certain programs impeded by longer material lead times.
+In addition, sales increased in the current year on multiple new and repeat build to print contracts which had no or significantly fewer comparable sales in the same period last year.
+In addition, sales increased in the current year from a large contract for a power supply previously designed by the Company which had no comparable sales in the prior period.
+These increases were offset, in part, by decreases in sales, between the comparable periods, related to several contracts due to contract completion, timing of contractual delivery schedules and certain programs impeded by longer material lead times.